tcho187/tcho187.github.io/_posts/2020-12-05-bayes-rule.md

 image: '/images/posts/pexels-pineapple-supply-co-139259.jpg'
 ---

 Many machine learning models rely on Baye's rule.
-It's a formula for calculating the condtional probability ie. the probability of an event if a second event has occured.
+It's a formula for calculating the conditional probability ie. the probability of an event if a second event has occurred.
 The crux of the theorem provides a way to update the probability of an event given new evidence.

 ![bayes](/images/posts/bayes.png)